FEATURED CREDIT CARDS

 • Pre-qualification: You can check for pre-qualification without affecting your credit score via a soft credit pull.

-• Fees: The card typically has an annual fee ($0 to $175, the first year; after that $0 to $59 annually) and may have other associated fees.
-These fees are often charged to the account upon opening and reduce the initial available credit.
+• Fees: The card typically has an annual fee ($0 to $175 the first year; $0 to $59 annually thereafter) and may have other associated fees, which reduce the initial available credit.

 • Credit Limit: Initial limits are generally low, starting around $350 up to $1,000, with no option to request a credit limit increase.

-• Rewards: The card offers cash back rewards (3% on eligible gas, groceries, and utilities; 1% on all other purchases), but the fees should be considered when assessing the value of these rewards.
+• Rewards: Offers cash back rewards (3% on eligible gas, groceries, and utilities; 1% on all other purchases), but fees should be considered when assessing value.

-• The card is an option for those who may have difficulty obtaining a traditional credit card but need a tool to establish a positive payment history with the major credit bureaus.
+This card is suitable for those who may have difficulty obtaining a traditional credit card but need to establish a positive payment history with the major credit bureaus.

 Financial and Credit Requirements